kkolyan/test_ecs_51/README.md

 ### DI
 This project uses two DI mechanisms in parallel.
 [Leopotam's one](https://github.com/Leopotam/ecslite-di) for ECS resources (pools, filters, worlds) and [Zenject](https://github.com/modesttree/Zenject) for others.
 They used both because both mechanisms do better than each other in their areas, both quite popular and do not conflict.

+### generic TriggerEvents
+Trigger events specialized to reduce loops.
+For the simple isometric game that's most likely an overhead, but could be a viable optimization in case of heavy events flow.